eblerjana/pangenie/README.md

 We have already produced input reference panels for several datasets from high-quality, haplotype-resolved assemblies that can be used as input to PanGenie.
 These files were used to produce genotyping results for the HGSVC and HPRC projects.
 Genotypes for 3,202 samples from the 1000 Genomes Project produced based on these VCFs are also linked below.

+**Note**: results produced by different versions of PanGenie are not directly comparable, since newer versions of PanGenie produce more accurate genotyping results.

 ### PanGenie v1.0.0

 | Dataset | PanGenie input VCF        |  Callset VCF         | 1000G Genotypes (n=3,202)  |